Alchemist-X/howcryptoworksbook/Chapter_03_Solana_Ecosystem.md

 Imagine you're an architect designing a skyscraper.
 On Ethereum, you're working with concrete blocks—solid, reliable, but heavy and slow to assemble.
 On Solana, you're working with prefabricated steel modules that snap together quickly but require precise engineering upfront.
 This is the essence of Solana development: more planning, more speed.

-Developers write programs in Rust, compiled to Berkeley Packet Filter (BPF) bytecode.
+Developers write programs in **Rust**, compiled to **Berkeley Packet Filter (BPF)** bytecode.
 Why Rust?
 Because when you're processing thousands of transactions per second, memory safety isn't optional—it's survival.
-The **Anchor** framework acts like a sophisticated blueprint system, providing Interface Definition Languages (IDLs), automatic account validation, PDA helpers, and ergonomic cross‑program invocations.
+The **Anchor** framework acts like a sophisticated blueprint system, providing **Interface Definition Languages (IDLs)**, automatic account validation, PDA helpers, and ergonomic cross‑program invocations.
 Think of Anchor as the difference between hand-drawing architectural plans versus using CAD software with built-in safety checks.

 Token infrastructure reveals Solana's design philosophy clearly.
 Rather than the "everything is a contract" approach of ERC-20s, Solana uses **SPL tokens**—a standardized program that all tokens share.
 It's like having one universal electrical outlet standard instead of every appliance manufacturer creating their own plug. **Associated Token Accounts** take this further, automatically creating standardized "wallets" for each token-owner pair.
 No more wondering where your tokens live or accidentally sending them to the wrong address.